Masabumi Kikuchi with Gil Evans: Background

-Masabumi Kikuchi first visited and met with Gil Evans in spring of 1972 when Masabumi had been traveling to New York City to join in Elvin Jones' group.
-Masabumi and Gil hit it off to organize hybrid orchestra from Japan and US.
-Toshinari Koinuma had managed to coordinate the personnels, hired twenty one Japanese players except for Masabumi, and Gil visited Japan for the first time with Billy Harper and Marvin Peterson.
+Masabumi Kikuchi first visited and met with Gil Evans in the spring of 1972 when Masabumi had been traveling to New York City to join in Elvin Jones' group.
+Masabumi and Gil hit it off to organize hybrid orchestra from Japan and the US.
+Toshinari Koinuma had managed to coordinate the personnels, hired 21 Japanese players besides Masabumi, and Gil visited Japan for the first time with Billy Harper and Marvin Peterson.
 The three men arrived at Haneda Airport on June 22.

 The concert was named "Kikuchi Masabumi Recital", and held at four cities; started from Tokyo on 27th, Osaka, Wakayama and Nagoya.
 Although the original plan was to do live recording at Tokyo concert, Masabumi and Gil insisted studio recording after all the concerts.
 The three men had attended and experienced another studio recording of Kimiko Kasai's album Satin Doll at CBS/Sony 1st Studio in Tokyo on 26th.
 All the orchestra members came together at Victor Studio in Tokyo again on July 4, and the recording took all night long.